Dino6Ao/csfd/README.md

 5, Rate movies on IMDb, which have failed in #4

 Uses imdb_fail.csv as the source file, which you can freely edit (if you don't want to run the entire database again as in point #4) and where you can find the error message stating why the movie wasn't possible to be rated.

+9, Checks validity of the CSFD cookie

+Checks if the user has copied the csfd_cookie value properly which is needed to run #3

 ## Note